 In practice, computing the similarity weights is much less expensive than the worst-case complexity reported in Table 2, due to the fact that users rate only a few of the available items.
 Accordingly, only the non-zero similarity weights need to be stored, which is often much less than the number of user pairs.
-This number can be further reduced by storing for each user only the top N weights, where N is a parameter [59] that is sufficient for satisfactory coverage on user-item pairs.
+This number can be further reduced by storing for each user only the top N weights, where N is a parameter [66].
 In the same manner, the non-zero weights can be computed efficiently without having to test each pair of users or items, which makes neighborhood methods scalable to very large systems.